Fake Free, what?

 It’s the people who make the party awesome, not the drinks, bro.

-There are no real medical proofs that it is alcohol that makes people feel all the fun.
-What actually happens when we use alcohol is that we are so strongly convinced that alcohol will make us so free and happy that already the mere expectation makes us intoxicated.
+There are no real medical proofs that it is alcohol that makes us feel all the fun.
+What actually happens when we use alcohol is that we are so strongly convinced that alcohol will make us so free and happy that just the sole expectation makes us intoxicated.

-We could say that one does not get intoxicated on alcohol but on expectations.
+We could say that one does not get drunk on alcohol but drunk on expectations.

-The best way to prove alcohol’s placebo effects is a blind test.
+The best way to prove it is a blind test.
+It goes like this: